 If charged with the recruitment of members the Prosecution should also provide proof that:

 - The accused recruited a person to join a criminal organization through recruitment, solicitation, encouragement, invitation, or coercion.

 - The recruited individual is under 18 years old (an aggravating factor with a 6-month imprisonment minimum).

 - The recruitment was, “for the purpose of enhancing the ability of a criminal organization to facilitate or commit an indictable offence.”

 Criminal Organization Offence Lawyer in Toronto

-If you or a loved one are facing criminal organization charges you need an experienced Toronto criminal lawyer.
+If you or a loved one are facing crim org charges you need an experienced Toronto criminal lawyer.
 William Jaksa is experienced in handling matters involving allegations of organized crime.
 Contact us today for questions or consultation.